 Aykroyd and Belushi developed their Blues Brothers act on Saturday Night Live before performing as a band independently and releasing the best-selling album "Briefcase Full of Blues" in 1978.
-The cult film "The Blues Brothers" followed in 1980 co-staring Belushi.
+The cult film "The Blues Brothers" followed in 1980 co-starring Belushi.
 A follow-up film "Blues Brothers 2000" came out in 1998.

-Aykroyd went on to appear in such films as "Trading Places" opposite Eddie Murphy before writing and starring in the mega hit "Ghostbusters" (1984) with Bill Murray and and Harold Ramis, which also spawned a sequel.
+Aykroyd went on to appear in such films as "Trading Places" opposite Eddie Murphy before writing and starring in the mega hit "Ghostbusters" (1984) with Bill Murray and Harold Ramis, which also spawned a sequel.

 Aykroyd's film career has been varied ever since.
 He was nominated for an Academy Award for "Driving Miss Daisy" (1989) and appeared opposite John Cusack in "Grosse Point Blank" (1997).

 - 1975-10-11 "Saturday Night Live" created by Lorne Michaels premieres on NBC with George Carlin as host

 - 1980-06-16 Musical comedy film "The Blues Brothers", starring Dan Aykroyd and John Belushi, and directed by John Landis, premieres in Chicago

 - 1980-06-20 Film "Blues Brothers" with Dan Aykroyd and John Belushi opens in 594 theaters